RunestoneInteractive/thinkcspy/_sources/PythonTurtle/modules.rst

 You can see that all the turtle functionality that we have talked about is there.
 However, there is so much more.
 Take some time to read through and familiarize yourself with some of the other things that turtles can do.

 .. admonition:: Note: Python modules and limitations with activecode

 	Throughout the chapters of this book, activecode windows allow you to practice the Python that you are learning.
-	We mentioned in the first chapter that programming is normally done using some type of development environment and that the
-	activecode used here was strictly to help us learn.
+We mentioned in the first chapter that programming is normally done using some type of development environment and that the activecode used here was strictly to help us learn.
 It is not the way we write production programs.

 	To that end, it is necessary to mention that many of the modules available in standard Python will **not** work in the activecode environment.
-In fact, only turtle, math, and random have been ported at this point.
+In fact, only turtle, math, and random have been imported at this point.
 If you wish to explore any additional modules, you will need to also explore using a more robust development environment.
+This is something we will do toward the end of this book.

 **Check your understanding**